Online Bachelor of Science in Biochemistry

 Invalid phone number.
 Please try again.

-ASU Online's biochemistry degree covers topics such as thermodynamics, equilibrium theory, states of matter, solutions and chemical kinetics with a focus on biological systems.
+Biochemistry is a branch of science focused on chemical processes found in living creatures and organisms.
+That means it has a wide array of applications, from developing medicines to creating new, disease-resistant variants of common crops.
+The curriculum covers topics such as thermodynamics, equilibrium theory, states of matter, solutions and chemical kinetics with a focus on biological systems.
 After completing this program, you’ll be able to answer key questions about the structure and purpose of a broad range of biological functions in the context of chemistry.

-Will my biochemistry degree say 'online'?
+Will my diploma say 'online'?

 No, Arizona State University’s diplomas don’t specify whether you earn your degree online or in person.
 All diplomas and transcripts simply say “Arizona State University.”
-That’s because ASU Online students learn from the same faculty and receive the same course content as in-person students receive.

 Watch video

-Online biochemistry degree courses
+Online biochemistry courses

-CHM 113: General Chemistry I (SQ)
+CHM 113: General Chemistry I (SCIT OR SQ)

-CHM 116: General Chemistry II (SQ)
+CHM 116: General Chemistry II (SCIT OR SQ)

 BCH 341: Physical Chemistry with a Biological Focus